The tool is found in the Toolbox:

 - Multi-pass realignment This option is used to specify how many realignment passes should be performed by the algorithm.
 More passes improve accuracy at the cost of longer run time (approx. 25% per pass).
 Two passes are recommended; more than three passes barely yield further improvements.

 - Guidance-variant track A track of variants to guide realignment of reads.
 Guiding can be used in at least two scenarios: (1) if reads are short or expected variants are long and (2) if cross sample comparisons are performed and some samples are already well genotyped.
 A track of variants can be produced by any of the variant detection tool, the Indels and Structural Variants tool or by importing variants from external data sources, such as dbSNP, etc.

 - Allow guidance insertion mismatches This option is checked by default to allow reads to be realigned using guidance insertions that have mismatches relative to the read sequences.

-- Un-forced If the 'Force realignment to guidance-variants' is un-ticked the guidance variants are used as 'weak' prior evidence: each guidance variant will be represented by a pseudo-read, allowing the local realignment to explore the alignments that the guidance variants suggest.
+- Un-forced If the 'Force realignment to guidance-variants' is un-ticked the guidance variants are used as 'weak' prior evidence: the initial read support for each guidance variant will be evaluated using a scoring scheme where alignment to reference is preferred.
 Any variant track may be used to guide the realignment when the un-forced mode is chosen.

 If enabled, the option Output track of realigned regions will cause the algorithm to output a track of regions that help pinpoint regions that have been improved by local realignment.
 This track has purely informative intention and cannot be used for anything else.